aeonull/APC-mc-modpack/README.md

 4. Run this .jar file.
 Use the installer to install for client.
 More than likely the default directory is what you want.
 5. Open the Minecraft Launcher, and next to the PLAY button, select forge.
 Launch the game at least once and make sure it doesn't crash!

-## Step 3: Find your mods folder.
-1. On your desktop, use Windows + R or type 'Run' into the search bar
-2. type %appdata% and hit enter
-3. Look for .minecraft
-(Consider making a shortcut to this folder!
-You will likely be coming back here.)
-4. Open the mods folder!
-This is where you will add your mods in the next step.

-## Step 4: Download the mods and put them in this mods folder
+## Step 3: Download the mods and put them in this mods folder

 ### Method 1 (the cool kids way):
+Step 4:
 Clone the GitHub repository into the mods folder we found earlier.
 This is the ideal setup, since you can update your folder from the repo at any time just by 'pulling' the Git repo!

 1. Make sure you have Git installed on your computer: